chaintool-py/funga-eth/README.md

+# funga-eth

-# Funga - Ethereum implementation
+Ethereum implementation of the `funga` signer interface.

 See https://git.defalsify.org/funga for more details.

 ## Tools

+When installed as a python package, three tools are installed in the python executable script path.

+* `funga-ethd` - Signer daemon (see below for details).
+* `eth-keyfile` - Ethereum keyfile en- and decoder, and en- and decrypter.
+* `eth-msg-sign` - Signer tool for arbitrary messages ([ERC-191](https://eips.ethereum.org/EIPS/eip-191)).

+### funga-ethd

-When installed with pip/setuptools, this package provides a Unix socket IPC server as `funga-ethd` implementing the following web3 json-rpc methods:
+A Unix socket IPC server as `funga-ethd` implementing the following web3 json-rpc methods:

 * web3.eth.personal.newAccount
 * web3.eth.personal.signTransaction
 * web3.eth.signTransaction

+### CLI tools

+Please use `--help` as argument to the `eth-keyfile` and `eth-msg-sign` tools to learn the arguments the tools accept.

 ## Funga interface implementations